FuelsEurope

 22 Oct 2024

-Their ask — FuelsEurope requests that the scheme not impose additional data requirements on fuel suppliers beyond existing ReFuelEU obligations.
+Message — FuelsEurope requests that the scheme not impose additional data requirements on fuel suppliers beyond existing ReFuelEU obligations.
 They seek alignment with other EU regulations and clarification on implementation details, particularly regarding the flexibility mechanism and batch allocation.123

-How it helps them — This would avoid increased administrative burden and compliance costs for fuel suppliers.45
+Why — This would avoid increased administrative burden and compliance costs for fuel suppliers.45

-Who loses — Consumers lose more detailed transparency on flight emissions from independent verification.
+Impact — Consumers lose more detailed transparency on flight emissions from independent verification.

 Meeting with Stine Bosse (Member of the European Parliament)